-Eligibility: The StART program was established to foster collaboration between UT and ORNL researchers.
+StART was established to foster collaboration between UT and ORNL researchers.
 Therefore, each research team must include a principal investigator from UT and a confirmed collaboration with an ORNL scientist.
 All UT faculty members are eligible to apply, including faculty who have had previous ORNL collaborations and/or have existing joint appointments.
-Post-docs, research scientists, and lecturers are ineligible to apply for this program.
+Post-docs, research scientist, and lecturers are ineligible to apply for this program.
 Preference will be given to junior faculty who do not have a joint appointment and/or are establishing a new collaboration with ORNL scientists.

 - Technical merit of the proposed research

 - Potential for the establishment of a meaningful and sustainable collaboration with ORNL, including joint publications, student mentoring, team development, etc.

 - Likelihood for future external funding and target funding call/notice

 - Inclusion of graduate and undergraduate students in the research

 A complete year-one application will include the following:

 A. Research Proposal (3-page max, add additional pages for references)

 - Project Summary written for a general audience (150-word max);